 Example of an attribution model

 It’s rare that someone will see your ad, click on it, and convert immediately.
-It’s more likely that a customer will click on multiple ads or view multiple marketing channels before deciding to make a purchase.
+It’s more likely that a customer will click on multiple ads or view multiple marketing channels before making a purchase.

 An attribution model helps you understand how your target audience interacts with your business and which ads do the most work.